nicoguertler/graph_rl/README.md

 ## Usage

-Using Graph_RL requires specifying the hierarchy via a graph.
+Using Graph-RL requires specifying the hierarchy via a graph.
 A way to get started quickly is to use graph classes that automatically generate the whole graph when provided with the subtask specifications for each node.
 Alternatively, a graph can be constructed manually by instantiating nodes and defining parent child relations.
 Please refer to the scripts provided in the `demos` folder for further information.

 At the moment the algorithms "Hierarchical Actor-Critic" (HAC) and "Hierarchical reinforcement learning with Timed Subgoals" (HiTS) are available.